-With the rapid advancement in technology, why in 2020, does the medical industry still rely on fax to share patient information?
+With the rapid advancement in technology, why does the medical industry still rely on fax to share patient information?

 Why the medical industry still uses fax in 2020